p-kuen/bHUD/README.md

 <h1>Beautiful HUD ( bHUD )</h1>

-<b>bHUD is a very nice HUD for every kind of Garry's Mod Server.</b>
+<b>bHUD is a very nice HUD for Sandbox and PropHunt-Servers in Garry's Mod!</b>

 <h2>It shows you:</h2>
 - Own player data ( name, rank, team-color )